 Carpe DC Food Tours by Maggie of PinkCaddyTravelouge

 Most visitors to Washington, DC come to learn about the nation’s history via the Smithsonian Museums, the Capitol, and the plethora of memorials on the National Mall.
 But very few tourists learn anything about the city itself.
 Which, as a city with a rich cultural history, a city that has seen so many world-changing events, is a tragedy.

-On a Carpe DC tour, guests learn about the glamourous history of DC’s oldest neighborhood, Georgetown, while eating handmade donuts by a canal once used to transport goods to the West.
-Or they can how U Street was once known as “Black Broadway,” home to the likes of Duke Ellington and Billie Holliday, while eating half-smokes in the room MLK Jr. planned his March on Washington.
-They can even take a tour of Alexandria and learn, via 5 locally owned Old Town restaurants, how the neighborhood had evolved since its pre-Revolution founding.
+On a Carpe DC tour, guests learn about the glamourous history of DC’s oldest neighbourhood, Georgetown, while eating handmade doughnuts by a canal once used to transport goods to the West.
+Or they can how U Street was once known as “Black Broadway,” home to the likes of Duke Ellington and Billie Holliday while eating half-smokes in the room MLK Jr. planned his March on Washington.
+They can even take a tour of Alexandria and learn, via 5 locally owned Old Town restaurants, how the neighbourhood had evolved since its pre-Revolution founding.